coolbluealan/ncmatholy.github.io/about.md

 Before NCMO, he started the [Winter Math Competitions](https://aops.com/community/p29479389) and ran it during middle school.
 He also inspired the creation of the [Washington Math Olympiad](https://aops.com/community/p30801609), testsolved for [Ze Math Competitions](https://benny-w.github.io/ZeMC/), and wrote the power round of the [ASDAN Math Tournament](http://www.explorechina.cn/asdan-maths-tournament/) in 2022.
 Outside of math, Jason enjoys music, robotics, mock trial, teaching, and attempting to write.

-### Grisham Paimagam, Problem Writer

-Grisham is a sophomore from Charlotte, NC and attends Myer Park High School, where he is the math club head.
-He researches random hypergraphs as enhancers of network resilience.
-Outside of math, Grisham is the top squash player in NC for his age group.

 ### Aaron Wang, Problem Writer